masonasons/Framework/readme.md

 # Credits
 This toolkit has been Created by Mason Armstrong.
 BGT style Sound class and sound manager created initially for Sound_Lib by Carter Temm and continued/adapted to Synthizer by Mason Armstrong.
 Initial sound_pool class for sound_lib created by Kianoosh and updated/finished by Mason Armstrong.
 Menu and map classes created by Mason Armstrong.
 Some code originally part of the AGK and AGK3 packages.

-# building/cythonizing
-For this to work, you'll need a c compiler and cython.
-It is not required to build framework in order to use it.
-Just run build.bat and it'll spit out pyd fies in a folder called fw.

 # What do we have?

 ## Classes